sebastiannbrown/sebastiannbrown.github.io/_pages/publications.md

 **Other Research**

 {% for post in site.research %}
 {% if post.title != 'How Much Can I Make?
-Insights on Belief Updating in the Labor Market (with Kenneth Chan)' & post.title != Baseball and life expectancy: evidence from linked historical data (with Joseph Price and Jacob Van Leeuwen)%}
+Insights on Belief Updating in the Labor Market (with Kenneth Chan)' && post.title != 'Baseball and life expectancy: evidence from linked historical data (with Joseph Price and Jacob Van Leeuwen)' %}
 {% include archive-single.html %}
 {% endif %}
 {% endfor %}